OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:26

-They were even more astonished and said to one another, “Who then can be saved?”
+They were even more astonished and said to one another, “Who then is able to be saved?”

 ## Mark 10:27

-Jesus looked at them and said, “With man it is impossible, but not with God; for all things are possible with God.”
+Jesus looked at them and said, “With man it is impossible, but not with God; for with God, all things are possible.”

 ---